aptos-foundation/AIPs/aips/aip-improve_apt_fa_performance.md

 ## Specification and Implementation Details

 - Optimize and cache computation of address of a primary fungible store.
-Primary fungible store is a derived object, with it's address being computed in move, and being re-computed on every call.
+Primary fungible store is a derived object, with its address being computed in move, and being re-computed on every call.
 For example, to pay gas with APT PFS, we need to compute address in prologue to confirm we have enough funds for max gas, and then we need to compute it again in epilogue to charge the consumed gas.
 We introduce efficient native implementation to optimize object derived address computation, which also caches the computation for the duration of the transaction.
-- Provide specialized apt_primary_fungible_store module, that bypasses checks that are not applicable / unnecessary for APT.
+- Provide specialized functions in aptos_account, for handling APT PFS, that bypasses checks that are not applicable / unnecessary for APT.
 PFS owner cannot change, and so ownership doesn't need to be rechecked (and so ObjectCore resource doesn't need to be fetched at all).
 APT fungible stores cannot be frozen, and it doesn't use dispatching functionality.
 - Provide flags that will allow, once APT Coin -> FA migration is complete, to move APT transfers and gas charging directly to new functions, avoiding all migrations costs.

 ## Reference Implementation